dharc-org/odi/README.md

 **ODI** is a project which formally represents the narrative and structural elements of "Il castello dei destini incrociati" by Italo Calvino.
 In particular, **ODI** is the ontology describing the work, **BACODI** is the Knowledge Graph (KG) storing all data regarding the work.
 For a complete overview of the project please see the [technical documentation website](https://odi-documentation.github.io/materials/) and the [Github repository](https://github.com/odi-documentation/materials/).

-The data can be browsed via this interface which provides several paths to explore BACODI KG along with some specific data-visualisations.
+MACODI is a web-app which provides several paths to explore BACODI KG along with some specific data-visualisations.

 This interface is a [Python 3](https://www.python.org/downloads/) web application built in [Flask](https://flask.palletsprojects.com/en/2.3.x/).
 The project is ongoing and under development.